aijaz/mypi22/syllabus.md

 year = months[:]
 ```
     - An index of -1 is the index of the last item
-    - An index of -2 is the second-last item, and son on
+    - An index of -2 is the second-last item, and so on
 ```python
 months = ['Jan', 'Feb', 'Mar',
           'Apr', 'May', 'Jun',